SvenChmie/Form3-API-Guides/Guide_1_Send_Payment.md

 ## Prerequisites:
 Before you start, make sure you have the following things ready to go:
-- API credentials.
-Contact Form3 to obtain your credentials.
+- Your API credentials and an organisation ID.
+Contact Form3 to obtain them.
 - Register your UK sortcodes and BICs with Form3.
 - Sign up for Form3's scheme simulator for FPS payments.
 This is a sandbox environment that you can use to simulate transactions in order to test your application.
 - If you want to run the Python code snippets, make sure you have [Python 2.7](https://www.python.org/downloads/) installed.
 You also need the requests package.
 The easiest way is to install it through [Pip](https://docs.python.org/2.7/installing/index.html): `pip install requests`